Steny Hoyer: Early life and education

 Hoyer was born in New York City but grew up in Mitchellville, Maryland, the son of Jean (née Baldwin) and Steen Theilgaard Høyer.
 His father was Danish and a native of Copenhagen; "Steny" is a variant of his father's name, "Steen".
-His mother was an American with Scottish, German, and English ancestry and a descendant of John Hart, a signer of the Declaration of Independence.
-He graduated from Suitland High School in Suitland, Maryland.
+His mother was an American with Scottish, German, and English ancestry and a descendant of John Hart, a signer of the US Declaration of Independence.

-In his early years at the University of Maryland College Park, Hoyer held a 1.9 grade point average.
-His attitude toward school and politics changed after he heard a speech by then Senator John F. Kennedy in 1960.
-In 1963, Hoyer received his B.A. degree magna cum laude and graduated Omicron Delta Kappa from the University of Maryland, College Park.
+Steny Hoyer graduated from Suitland High School in Suitland, Maryland.
+In 1963, Hoyer received his Bachelor of Arts degree magna cum laude and graduated Omicron Delta Kappa from the University of Maryland, College Park.
 He was a member of the Sigma Chi fraternity.
-He earned his J.D. degree from Georgetown University Law Center in 1966.
+He earned his Juris Doctor from the Georgetown University Law Center in 1966.

 Early political career

-From 1962 to 1966, Hoyer was a member of the staff of U.S. Senator Daniel Brewster; also on Brewster's staff at that time was Nancy Pelosi.
+From 1962 to 1966, Hoyer was a member of the staff of U.S. senator Daniel Brewster; also on Brewster's staff at that time was Nancy Pelosi.

 In 1966, Hoyer won a newly created seat in the Maryland State Senate, representing Prince George's County–based Senate district 4C.
 The district, created in the aftermath of Reynolds v.
 Sims, was renumbered as the 26th in 1975, the same year that Hoyer was elected president of the Maryland State Senate, the youngest in state history.

 From 1969 to 1971, Hoyer served as the first vice president of the Young Democrats of America.

 In 1978, Hoyer sought the Democratic nomination for lieutenant governor of Maryland as the running mate of then acting Governor Blair Lee III, but lost to Samuel Bogley, 37%–34%.
 The same year, Hoyer was appointed to the Maryland Board of Higher Education, a position he held until 1981.

 U.S. House of Representatives

 Elections

 Fifth district Congresswoman Gladys Spellman fell into a coma shortly before the 1980 election.
 She was reelected, but it soon became apparent that she would never regain consciousness, and Congress declared her seat vacant by resolution in February 1981.
 Hoyer narrowly won a crowded seven-way Democratic primary, beating Spellman's husband, Reuben, by only 1,600 votes.
-He defeated a better-funded Republican, Audrey Scott, in the May 19 special election.
+He defeated a better-funded Republican, Bowie Mayor Audrey Scott, in the May 19 special election.
 56%–44%, earning himself the nickname "boy wonder".
 In the 1982 general election, Hoyer was reelected to a full term with 80% of the vote.
 He has faced only one relatively close contest since then, when he defeated future Governor of Maryland Larry Hogan with 53% of the vote in 1992.
 His second-lowest margin of victory was his 1996 race against Republican State Delegate John Morgan, when he received 57% of the vote.
-Hoyer has been reelected 14 times with no substantive opposition and is the longest-serving House member ever from southern Maryland.
+Hoyer has been reelected 14 times with no substantive opposition and is the longest-serving House member ever from Maryland.